Post Office Limited: Royal Mail Group

 Services provided include a variety of new ordinary and guaranteed services both for delivery within the United Kingdom and to international destinations.
 Postage stamps (including commemorative stamps and other philatelic items) are sold, while applications for redirection of mail are accepted on behalf of Royal Mail.
 Post Office Local Collect is a scheme whereby undelivered mail can be redirected at customer request to a post office for convenient collection.
 Poste restante mail can also be held for collection by people travelling.

 Other couriers

 Since March 2021, Post Office no longer works exclusively with Royal Mail Group and offers parcel services from third party couriers including Evri and DPD, at selected locations.

 Financial services

 The Post Office provides credit cards, insurance products, access to high street banking services and savings through the Post Office Money umbrella brand which was launched in 2015.
-Most Post Office Money branded products are provided by Bank of Ireland (UK) plc with Post Office Limited acting as an appointed representative and credit broker.
-However, with the sale of the Bank of Ireland's UK assets to Jaja Finance in 2019, Post Office branded Credit Cards are now issued by Capital One UK.
+Most Post Office Money branded products are provided by Bank of Ireland (UK) plc with the Post Office acting as an appointed representative and credit broker.
+However, with the sale of Bank of Ireland UK's credit card portfolio to Jaja Finance in 2019, Post Office branded Credit Cards are now issued by Capital One UK.
 Life insurance is provided in partnership with Neilson Financial Services.